-A NMR tube is placed in a 1 T NMR spectrometer (benchtop, SpinSolve Carbon 43 MHz, Magritek, Aachen, Germany) and not moved during the experiment.
+A NMR tube was placed in a 1 T NMR spectrometer (benchtop, SpinSolve Carbon 43 MHz, Magritek, Aachen, Germany) and not moved during the experiment.
 To remove air and residual gases from the lines, the setup was flushed with the gas for 3 min at a 5-bar input pressure and a fully open exhaust.
 Afterwards, the exhaust line was closed and a 30 s delay was allowed to stabilize pressure and flow before the NMR acquisition was started.
 To ensure constant pressure in the system, the gas supply was kept open during the NMR measurement.
 Because the NMR signal was not locked during the experiment, the H2 resonance was moved to 0 ppm during post-processing for convenience.

-All NMR spectra of gases were acquired with a standard excitation and acquisition of a free induction decay pulse sequence (12.6 μ s excitation pulse that corresponds to 90° flipping angle, 20 ms acquisition time, 50 kHz spectral width, 0.5 s repetition time, 100 transients for averaging, SpinSolve Expert v3.54, Magritek, Aachen, Germany).
+All NMR spectra of gases were acquired with a standard excitation and acquisition pulse sequence (12.6 μ s excitation pulse that corresponds to 90° flip angle, 20 ms acquisition time, 50 kHz spectral width, 0.5 s repetition time, 100 transients for averaging, SpinSolve Expert v3.54, Magritek, Aachen, Germany).
 The spectra were subjected to 20 Hz exponential apodization and phase correction.
 To remove background signals, a spectrum of N2 was also acquired and subtracted from the rtH2 (H2 in thermal equilibrium at room temperature) and pH2 spectra.
 After that, an automatic baseline correction (MNova v14.1.2, Santiago de Compostela, Spain) was applied to the phased spectrum.
 The spectral lines of rtH2 and pH2 were integrated within the borders of -15 and +15 ppm, giving S(rtH2) and S(pH2).
-Finally the fraction of pH2 fpH2 was calculated:
+Finally the fraction of pH2 f{pH2} was calculated:

-$$f{pH_2} = \left(1 - \frac{3}{4} \frac{S(pH_2)}{S(rtH_2)}\right) \cdot 100\%.$$ (3)
+$$f{p\rm H_2} = \left(1 - \frac{3}{4} \frac{S(p\rm H_2)}{S(r\rm t\rm H_2)}\right) \cdot 100\,\%.$$ (3)

 Figure 4.
 Scheme of the pH_2 quantification protocol.
-The NMR tube is flushed with N_2 , pH_2 , or rtH_2 gas for $180 \, s$ before the exhaust is closed.
-A rest time of $30 \, s$ is allowed for the system to settle down.
-Finally, the NMR spectra are acquired before the gas is released.
+The NMR tube was flushed with N2, pH_2 , or rtH2 gas for 180 s before the exhaust was closed.
+A rest time of 30 s was allowed for the system to settle down.
+Finally, the NMR spectra were acquired before the gas was released.